snap-stanford/snap-python/doc/source/reference/IsConnected.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

 Return value:

-- boolean:
+- bool:
-    Returns True if the *Graph* is (weakly) connected, False otherwise
+    Returns True if the *Graph* is (weakly) connected, False otherwise.

 The following example shows how to use :func:`IsConnected` for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::